 By developing a strategy to achieve employee buy-in and implementing solutions to minimize the impacts of account separation and least privilege on employee workflows, an organization can dramatically improve its cybersecurity posture.

-Least privilege access is only one factor in a rigorous, responsive and relevant security program.
+The least privilege access is only one factor in a rigorous, responsive, and relevant security program.

 Learn why much of modern security ops function at a strategic level for threat-based security and how to apply this to your SecOps.